Their findings were published in an internationally peer-reviewed research article in the journal Sensors.

 The MSU Denver alumna would be just the second woman to be promoted to four-star general in the Army.

 Naquetta Ricks’ path winds from Liberia to the Auraria Campus to the state Capitol.
-Now, she’s devoted to empowering the underserved and immigrant communities of Colorado.
+Now, she’s devoted to empowering the state's underserved and immigrant communities.

 Life coach James Larcus provides tips for keeping your mental health top-of-mind this spring.